GianRomani/Notes/Clustering/Topic Modelling/Collaborative Topic Modeling.md

 #paper
 ## Main idea

-Collaborative Topic Modeling (CTM) is a recommender system for text-based items buildt upon Probabilistic Matrix Factorization (PMF) and LDA.
+Collaborative Topic Modeling (CTM) is a recommender system for text-based items buildt upon Probabilistic Matrix Factorization (PMF) and [[LDA]].

 CTM is superior compared to PMF approach because it is able to do out-of-matrix predictions, i.e. it can derive latent vector of qualities for unrated items.